It's understandable that as parents, we want to shield our kids from the harsh realities of the world.

 2. Start in your backyard.
 Help an elderly neighbor.
 Drop off food.
 Walk someone's dog.
 When it's personal, they can understand it.

 4. Recycle.
-The environment is also an important issue for kids to learn about.
+Protecting the environment is also an important issue for kids to learn about.
 They can do their part by putting things in the recycling bins.

 5. Food drives.
-Most basic level kids understand if babies don't have enough to eat, they will go hungry.
+Most kids understand if others don't have enough to eat, they will go hungry.

 6. Volunteer as a family.
 There are always church and school community service drives that you can participate in.

 7. Find a charity that resonates with you and your family and set a goal to support it together.
-Organize a bake sale, then donate the money.
+For example, organize a bake sale, then donate the money.
 Perhaps run a charity race or even answer letters to Santa from the post office.
 So many options depending on the time you have.

 What other ways have you taught your children about giving back?